cidones/data-science-em-producao/README.md

  enjoy ;)

  ## Module 1.0.
 Understand the problem

+ This is a challenge from Kaggle - Rossmann Store sales.

+ Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.

  Business acumen - understand the intricacies of the business you are.
  * Motivation